jhamarfrost/SuperCMDs/README.md

 SuperCMDs
 =========

-This is a simple commands script that you easily plop in your place and use.
+This is a simple command script that you can easily plop in your place and use.
 SuperCMDs is currently being rewritten, once it is done, it will have new features, such as auto-updating.

 API
 ===

-Look in the file "SuperCMDsRrefrence" for more info.
+Look in the file "SuperCMDsReference" for more info.

 Releasing
 =========

-There will be two versions: one will be published on ROBLOX on SuperCMDs offical model, and the other will be maintained on GitHub, where advanced scripters can git clone it.
+There will be two versions: one will be published on ROBLOX in the official SuperCMDs model, and the other will be maintained on GitHub, where advanced scripters can git clone it.

 Custom versions
 ===============

-PM uyjulian on ROBLOX for more details.
-You need to pay in bitcoins.
+Contact uyjulian on ROBLOX for more details.
+You need to pay in Bitcoins.
 The more you pay, the faster you get your custom version!

 Footer
 ======